-Notice is hereby given that the 64th Annual General Meeting of Pakistan Engineering Company Limited will be held at Hotel Ambassador, 7-Davis Road, Lahore, on Thursday, October 31, 2013 at 11.00 A.M. to transact the following business: -
+Notice is hereby given that the 65th Annual General Meeting of Pakistan Engineering Company Limited will be held at Hotel Ambassador, 7-Davis Road, Lahore, on Friday, 31 October 2014 at 11.00 A.M. to transact the following business: -

-- 1. To confirm Minutes of 63rd Annual General Meeting held on Thursday, October 25, 2012. - 2.
-To receive, consider and adopt the Audited Accounts of the Company for the year ended June 30, 2013 together with the Auditors' and Directors' report thereon. - 3.
-To appoint auditors for the year ending June 30, 2014 and to fix their remuneration.
-The present Auditors M/s Fazal Mahmood & Company, Chartered Accountants being eligible for reappointment have offered themselves for reappointment.
-The Board of Directors, on recommendations of the Audit Committee, has proposed appointment of M/s Fazal Mahmood & Company, Chartered Accountants for the year 2014. - 4.
+- 1. To confirm Minutes of 64th Annual General Meeting held on Thursday, 31 October 2013. - 2.
+To receive, consider and adopt the Audited Accounts of the Company for the year ended 30 June 2014 together with the Auditors' and Directors' report thereon. - 3.
+To appoint auditors and fix their remuneration.
+M/s.
+Fazal Mahmood & Company retire and in their place the Company received Notices under Section 253 (2) of the Companies Ordinance, 1984 from Shareholders for appointing M/s.
+Tariq Abdul Ghani Maqbool & Company, Chartered Accountants, as auditor for the year ending on 30 June, 2015.
+The Audit Committee and the Board of Directors have also recommended to appoint M/s.
+Tariq Abdul Ghani Maqbool & Compnay, Chartered Accountants as the Auditors for the year 2014-15. - 4.
 To transact any other business with the permission of the Chair.